 Nevertheless, pool time was a fun activity and later became purposefully therapeutic.
 Following my hip and knee replacements when I was a teenager, we arranged for aqua therapy at a local pool with a physical therapist.

 When I began, I wasn’t able to stand or walk because I was extremely weak after the surgeries.
 The buoyancy of the water supported my weight so that I was able to stand in the pool, then later walk and eventually build enough strength to do these activities topside.

-Not only does the water help support our joints in the water, it can act as resistance to provide strengthening when we exercise.
-For me the water is also soothing and can warm my joints.
-In the winter I especially like going into a hot whirlpool for a few minutes.
+Not only does the water help support our joints in the water, but it can also act as resistance to provide strengthening when we exercise.
+For me, the water is also soothing and can warm my joints.
+In the winter, I especially like going into a hot whirlpool for a few minutes.